- Home

 What are the archiving requirements in Australia?

 Electronic archiving is allowed in Australia.
-Invoices can be stored for up to seven years after the completion of the GST transaction, depending on the transaction type.
+Invoices must be stored for a minimum of five years (seven years for some documents) after the completion of the GST transaction, depending on the transaction type.
 Stored e-invoices must be readable or printable.
 Storage abroad is allowed, subject to access and legibility.

 Legal invoice

-For suppliers: A legal invoice is the e-invoice sent to the recipient in the Peppol PINT A-NZ-format.
+For suppliers: The legal invoice is the invoice sent in the format agreed with the buyer.

 Want to know more about Basware’s archiving services?